kai-zhang-er/TomoIQA/README.md

 ```

 ## Usage
-Only a sample is currenntly provided in this project.
+Only the sample dataset is currenntly provided in this project.
 The whole dataset will be provided in the future.

 ### Dataset preparation

-1. Modify the `config.json` file to costomize the configuration of the project
+1. Modify the `config.json` file to customize the configuration of the project
 2. put the original image in `dataset/origin/` and generate the distorted images
 ```bash
 python add_distortion.py